Vauke/Notes/EmojiCheatSheet.md

 sub collection of emojis from :point_right: [Emoji Cheet Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/)

-all the emojis that are supported by github(a RESTful API): https://api.github.com/emojis
+all the emojis that are supported by github(a RESTful API): [all supported emojis](https://api.github.com/emojis)

 :sparkle:
 :sparkles: